gadenbuie/covid19-florida/README.md

 Similarly, prior to this update I was relying on the reported "last update time" listed in the dashboard, but since then I have been using the time at which the dashboard was checked for any time stamps from this source.

-On the same day the county-level data was moved in the dashboard, FL DOH started releasing PDF reports, which I have begun to collect in [pdfs/](pdfs/).
+On the same day that county-level data became inaccessible in the dashboard, FL DOH started releasing PDF reports, which I have begun to collect in [pdfs/](pdfs/).
 The name of the report contains a time stamp,